Quarantine and Returning to Work or School

 If you have been exposed to someone with COVID-19

 It can take up to 14 days from exposure to COVID-19 for an infection to develop.
-That’s why a 14-day quarantine is required after exposure to someone with COVID-19.
+That’s why a quarantine period is required after exposure to someone with COVID-19.

 The best, safest thing you can do is stay home and monitor your health for 14 days.
 Remain at home, avoid gathering in groups, avoid public activities, and practice social distancing.
 If you MUST go out, be sure to wear a face mask.

-If you have been notified by the school, by public health, or by a close contact that you have been exposed to COVID-19, you must quarantine at home for 14 days from the last day you were exposed.
+If you have been notified by your school, employer, by public health, or by a close contact that you have been exposed to COVID-19, you must quarantine at home.
+The length of your quarantine depends on several factors.

 What if I develop symptoms of illness?